BenjaminHamon/JobOrchestra/documentation/setup.md

 ## Database

-The project currently supports MongoDB, as well as a custom JSON database meant for development only.
+The project currently supports MongoDB and SQL databases, as well as a custom JSON database meant for development only.
 You can implement custom providers if you wish to use another database.
-To use MongoDB, ensure you have a running and reachable MongoDB instance and configure the master and service entry points to connect to it.
+To use MongoDB or a SQL database service, ensure you have a running and reachable instance and configure the master and service entry points to connect to it.

 ## Development